 While that comparison to an elite NFL wideout may be difficult to fathom, Egbuka's potential is there, and if he can emerge from college healthy, he could easily be a future first-round NFL Draft pick.

-Unfortunately, COVID-19 has postponed Washington high school sports until the Spring of 2021, so fans and coaches may not be able to get one last look at him before he makes his decision.
+Unfortunately, COVID-19 has postponed Washington high school sports until Spring 2021, so fans and coaches may not be able to get one last look at him before he makes his decision.
 He is leaning toward playing out his senior year, but that can change if sports have to be postponed once more.

 Egbuka is not the only star playing for Steilacoom: linebacker DJ Fryer is also committed to playing college football, although he will be at the University of Arizona next season.